retixz/affordability/README.md

 ## Deployment

-The frontend can be deployed to any static hosting provider (AWS S3, Vercel, Netlify).
-The backend is designed for serverless deployment to AWS.

-To deploy the backend:
+To deploy the backend to your configured AWS account:

 1.  **Navigate to the backend directory:**
     ```bash
     cd backend
     ```
 2.  **Deploy the service:**
-    Ensure your AWS credentials are configured correctly, then run:
     ```bash
     serverless deploy
     ```